ICM Strategy in Tournament Poker: The Complete Guide

 Exploitative ICM strategy · Brian Kim

-• Found the whale?
-Inflate variance against them.
-This is your highest EV spot all tournament
+- Found the whale?
+Inflate variance.
+This is your highest-EV spot in the tournament.

-• Against nits: widen flats, punish 3-bet-or-fold tendencies relentlessly
+- Against nits: widen flats, punish 3-bet-or-fold tendencies.
+Simple c-bets print money here.

 GTO ICM strategy · Daniel Dvoress